IBM/kgi-slot-filling/README.md

 It includes code for training a DPR model, a reranker, then continuing training with a RAG-like model incorporating both retrieval and reranking..

-It is an extension of our KGI model described in: [Zero-shot Slot Filling with DPR and RAG](https://arxiv.org/abs/2104.08610)
+It is an extension of our KGI model described in: [Robust Retrieval Augmented Generation for Zero-shot Slot Filling](https://aclanthology.org/2021.emnlp-main.148/)

 # Process to reproduce